euronovate/ENMobileSDK-Android/ENMobileSdk/readme.md

 ![badge_version](badge_version.svg)

 The `core` module contains everything you need to get started with the library.
 It contains all core and:

 * utilities
 * logger
 * enauth
 * endialog
 * ensettings

-This is a list of dependecies that you have to add:

 ```gradle
 dependencies {